andalzo/Alpagut_TSML/README.md

 This is a basic header-only library for passing messages between threads safely.

-To use it as a library just add to your source directory.
-Set the TEST_STATUS flag off in main CMakeLists.txt and link it with the following code in yours build system.
+To use it as a library just add to your source/external directory within your module.

     add_subdirectory(...the directory of TSML...)
     target_link_library({PROJECT_NAME} {VISIBILITY_CHOICE} TSML)